How can we help you? Below you will find answers to the questions we get asked the most.

 Yes, you can still include an EAN code on the pack.
 Please note that the EAN code must not hold contradicting information with the 2D matrix.
 E.g. the product code (GTIN) must be the same in both data carriers.

 You need to enter a contact with FiMVO, fill out a user agreement and send FiMVO a copy of your pharmacy permission.

 This is your internal decision as to who has authority.

 If the signee represents more than one entity, all entities fall under one contact but must be listed in part 1 (ii).
-The contract should be signed by hand, scanned and sent as a pdf to email@example.com .
+The contract is signed electronically by requesting a link from email@example.com .

 Each entity should fill out a separate user agreement in Word, no signature in necessary, and sent to firstname.lastname@example.org .

 When a pharmacy owner leaves its pharmacy, they should send us an inactivation request.
 If they take up a new pharmacy, they must fill out the new pharmacy's End User Contract, the End User Agreement, and send a copy of their pharmacy license, a minimum of 30 days before the new pharmacy begins operation.

 It is fundamental that any problems with the system must not disrupt delivery to the patient.
 The system has a buffering system, that will collect data if the system is not working.
 In emergencies a web based service can be used.

 We have a process document which gives insight to different problem situations (in Finnish only).